ben-arnao/StoRM/README.md

 You may have scenarios where adjusting a parameter can completely alter the performance of other parameters as well, making it very difficult to sample historically better values more often and run the risk of sampling values based on the modeling of a suboptimal parameter space.

 Attempting to model which parameters are more likely to be better will also require a lot of trials to overcome this level of variance/noise.
-Even then, as eluded to above, the best parameter value on average will not always be the best parameter value overall.
+Even then, as alluded to above, the best parameter value on average will not always be the best parameter value overall.

 The search space can be highly non-convex, with many categorical, discrete-valued, conditional, and nested parameters.
 This sort of parameter space makes it very difficult to generate any sort of quantitative probability model.